su2code/su2code.github.io/_tutorials/multiphysics/Coupled_RHT_Adjoint.md

 REF_AREA = 1.0
 ```

-Finally, we will be interested in the drag coefficient of the cylinder.
+Finally, we are interested in the drag coefficient of the cylinder.
 Therefore, we will control the convergence of the problem by defining the $$C_D$$ as the main convergence parameter.
 We use a Cauchy criteria and determine that the problem will be considered as converged when the changes to $$C_D$$ are below 1.0E-9 for more than 50 iterations.

 ```
 INNER_ITER = 5000

 CONV_CRITERIA = CAUCHY
 CONV_FIELD = DRAG
-CONV_RESIDUAL_MINVAL = -8

 CONV_CAUCHY_ELEMS = 50
 CONV_CAUCHY_EPS = 1E-9